Scheduled MonumentsEnglandBastle, 480m north east of Shittleheugh

 What is Bastle, 480m north east of Shittleheugh?

-Bastle is a fortified farmhouse located approximately 480 metres north-east of Shittleheugh in Northumberland.
+Bastle, located 480 metres north-east of Shittleheugh in Northumberland, is a fortified farmhouse of early modern date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008426.

 Who is responsible for protecting Bastle, 480m north east of Shittleheugh?